ASLeonard/pangenome_summer_school/Practicals.md

 To start, we want to get the ARS-UCD2.0 annotation in gff format, giving us the location of genes.
 ```
-wget annotation.gff
+curl https://polybox.ethz.ch/index.php/s/gnReyfSopENjpxP/download > data/ARS-UCD1.2.exons.bed
 ```

 ### Intersecting pangenome bubbles and genes

 We will then test for intersections between the annotation and pangenome "bubbles" (indicating some larger level of variation) from the minigraph gfa.
 ```
-bedtools intersect -a annotation.gff -b minigraph.bubbles.bed >
+bedtools intersect -a data/ARS-UCD1.2.exons.bed -b minigraph.bubbles.bed >
 ```

 We could also approach this from the SV VCF we created, and check for potential events that are private to a subset of assemblies.
 We'll start by subsetting the VCF using `bcftools view` with the `-s <samples>` option within a [process substitution](https://en.wikipedia.org/wiki/Process_substitution) ("<(...)") to avoid creating intermediate files on disk.

 ```
-bedtools intersect -a annotation.gff -b <(bcftools view -s <asm1,asm2> graph.SVs.vcf) > specific_genes.bed
+bedtools intersect -a data/ARS-UCD1.2.exons.bed-b <(bcftools view -s <asm1,asm2> graph.SVs.vcf) > specific_genes.bed
 ```

-We can also try and convert the gff (via BED) into the pangenome coordindates, and then load that into bandage so we can visualise the events better.
+We can also try and convert the annotation (via BED) into the pangenome coordindates, and then load that into bandage so we can visualise the events better.
 ```
-awk gff > bed
 https://github.com/AnimalGenomicsETH/KITKAT/blob/main/scripts/translate_bed_to_graph.py gfa bed
 ```

-<_image on how to load BED in bandage>...
+---

+Let's see if we can find any interesting gene-SV regions in bandage!

+---

 ### Pangenome association testing